-Risks are systematically identified, assessed and treated (mitigated, transferred, accepted, etc.).
-This involves a quantitative approach based on Solvency Capital Requirements related to the risk as well as a quantification based on probability and (financial and non-financial) impact and an assess of the effectiveness of internal controls in place (see also par.
-B4 Internal Control).
+Risks are systematically identified, assessed and treated (mitigated, transferred, accepted, avoided).
+This involves a quantitative approach based on Solvency Capital Requirements related to the risk as well as a quantification based on probability and (financial and non-financial) impact and an assess of the effectiveness of internal controls in place (see also 3.4).

 The Risk Management System also covers capital and solvency management by reviewing the policies and the capital composition.
-Maas Lloyd does not use any of the transitional measures under Solvency II.
+Maaslloyd does not use any of the transitional measures under Solvency II.
 No usage is made of the Matching Adjustment, Volatility Adjustment or Ultimate Forward Rate.
 The Supervisory Board approves the organisation's risk appetite.
 Also, in its supervisory role, the Supervisory Board assesses the risk management activities as performed by the Management Board.
 A periodic review is done to determine that the companies' activities, it's risk profile, the capital allocation and liquidity position are in line with the approved risk appetite (amongst other the by determining that the actual solvency ratio is in line with the target solvency ratios).
-The Capital Management Policy will be discussed with the Supervisory Board before approval of the Management Board.
-The Supervisory Board will be asked for consent.
+The Capital Management Policy is submitted to the Supervisory Board for consentprior to approval by the Management Board.

-The Prudent Person principle is an integral part of the Investment Policy, in which the principle has been translated into concrete guidelines for Maas Lloyd on the allowed usage of types of investment categories and instruments, the external asset manager, the accounting method (fair value) as well as the requirements for liquidity and duration.
+The Prudent Person principle is an integral part of the Investment Management Policy, in which the principle has been translated into concrete guidelines for Maaslloyd on the allowed usage of types of investment categories and instruments, the external asset manager, the accounting method (fair value) as well as the requirements for liquidity and duration.